 Who Can Apply: Applicants must hold an M.D., Ph.D., or equivalent degree and work in domestic or foreign non-profit organizations, such as universities, colleges, hospitals, or laboratories.
 Applications may involve multiple such institutions, and the applicant should have an independent research or academic position.
 Applicants need not be U.S. citizens, and there are no restrictions on applicant age, race, gender, or creed.
 Applications from non-academic facilities, postdoctoral positions, and the National Institutes of Health are not eligible.

 Range of Grant Awards: The IWMF anticipates funding grants for up to $200,000 per year for each project under the Strategic Research Roadmap Initiative.

 Project Length: Research projects shall be up to 2 years in length.
-A project may be extended by filing an additional grant request which must be approved by an independent review committee and the IWMF Board of Trustees.
+A project may be extended by filing an additional grant request which must be approved by the IWMF VP of Research.

 Payment Policy: IWMF research payments are made on a six-month basis.
-The IWMF Treasurer will pay a pro rata amount for six months at the start of the project.
+The IWMF Treasurer will pay a pro-rata amount for six months at the start of the project.
 Future payments will be made at designated six-month intervals after each Interim or Final Progress Report and accompanying Lay Summary has been received and the IWMF Research Committee has reviewed it for satisfactorily meeting the IWMF reporting requirements (see below).
-Ten percent (10%) of the payment for any Interim or Final Progress Report and accompanying Lay Summary may be withheld if the IWMF Research Committee determines that the Report does not meet the reporting requirements.
+Payments will not be disbursed for any Interim or Final Progress Report and accompanying Lay Summary if the IWMF Research Committee determines that the report does not meet the reporting requirements.
 This withheld amount will be released after the reporting requirements are met.
 The payment schedule will be listed in the contract for the research project.